-In the rainforests of Costa Rica there is a relationship that doesn’t happen anywhere else on the planet.
+Next up on the Behind the Lens feature of F3T we had the pleasure to sit down with Tom Enderlin from the Tropical Fly Collective to discuss their film MACHACA.
 The film follows three of Costa Rica’s most noteworthy botanical events, one flower hatch and two fruit hatches, in three very unique rivers to tell the story of the relationship between the machaca and the forest.
 The feeding behavior and fishing techniques can be easily identified with by trout fishermen the world over, but the machaca’s aggressive takes and exotic characteristics make them an adversary all their own.
-Flylords caught up with Tom Enderlin from the Tropical Fly Collective to discuss MACHACA.

 When they are young they eat a variety of things including insects, but as they get older they hone in mostly on fruits and flowers that fall out of the rainforest trees that tower over the rivers.
 This is probably why the machaca has such a wild set of teeth.
 Adults average about 4-6 lbs with fish over that being true heavyweights, but many of the rivers we fish have very healthy numbers of really big machaca.